-(2) During a meeting of the Synod in Committee, the Chair of Committee or the Deputy Chair of Committee has the functions set out in rules 2.3 and 2.4.
+(2) During a meeting of the Synod in Committee, the Chair of CommitteesChair of Committees or the Deputy Chair of CommitteesChair of Committees has the functions set out in rules 2.3 and 2.4.

-- (3) The Synod in Committee may, as a result of a procedural motion passed by the Committee, resolve to adjourn its meeting.
-A motion to adjourn a meeting of the Synod in Committee is - "That the Chair of Committee leaves the chair and reports progress." - (4) On a motion to adjourn a meeting of the Synod in Committee being passed, the Chair of Committee is to report progress to the Synod. - (5) When the Synod in Committee has concluded consideration of the matter before it, the Chair of Committee is to report to Synod.
-Where the matter being considered was the text of a proposed ordinance, the Chair of Committee is to report in the manner referred to in rule 5.6(3). - (6) The rules of procedure in this Part 4, so far as applicable, apply to a meeting of the Synod in Committee. - (7) In a meeting of the Synod in Committee the same number of members constitutes a quorum as in the Synod itself.
-If a quorum is not present, the Chair of Committee is to leave the chair and report progress.
+(3) The Synod in Committee may, as a result of a procedural motion passed by the Committee, resolve to adjourn its meeting.
+A motion to adjourn a meeting of the Synod in Committee is

+"That the Chair of CommitteesChair of Committee leaves the chair and reports progress."

+(4) On a motion to adjourn a meeting of the Synod in Committee being passed, the Chair of Committees Chair of Committee is to report progress to the Synod.

+(5) When the Synod in Committee has concluded consideration of the matter before it, the Chair of CommitteesChair of Committee is to report to Synod.
+Where the matter being considered was the text of a proposed ordinance, the Chair of CommitteesChair of Committee is to report in the manner referred to in rule 5.6(3).

+(6) The rules of procedure in this Part 4, so far as applicable, apply to a meeting of the Synod in Committee.

+(7) In a meeting of the Synod in Committee the same number of members constitutes a quorum as in the Synod itself.
+If a quorum is not present, the Chair of Committees Chair of Committee is to leave the chair and report progress.